Operadic structure of boundary conditions for two-dimensional Markov Gaussian random fields on the lattice: The operadic approach: lifts, shifts and fixed points

 where $L$ and $R$ stands for left and right on the real line.
 However, to make notations easier to interpret, we will write any element

 where left and right are replaced by the direction in the plane in the corresponding direction.

-A rectangular shape with a size equal to $\infty_{\West\East}$ or $\infty_{\South\North}$ in one direction contains a line in this direction and thus requires to be pointed.
-It is an easy exercise to check that two equivalent guillotine partitions are made of rectangular shapes with the same sizes.
-The following theorem is proved in \cite{Simon}.
+A synthetic list of all the extended shapes with their colour is presented in figure~\ref{fig:admissiblepatterns}.
+A rectangular-like shape with a size equal to $\infty_{\West\East}$ or $\infty_{\South\North}$ in one direction contains a line in this direction and thus requires to be pointed, as done in \cite{Simon} to remove redundancy.
+It is an easy exercise to check that two translation-equivalent guillotine partitions are made of rectangular shapes with the same sizes.